krahabb/meross_lan/README.md

 ## Supported hardware

 Most of this software has been developed and tested on my owned Meross devices which, over the time, are slowly expanding.
 I have tried to make it the more optimistic and generalistic as possible based on the work from [@albertogeniola] and [@bytespider] so it should work with most of the hardware out there but I did not test anything other than mines.
-There are some user reports confirming it works with other devices and the 'official' complete list is here:
+There are some user reports confirming it works with other devices and the 'official' complete list is here (keep in mind some firmware versions might work while other not: this is the 'hell' of hw & sw):

 - Switches
+  - [MSS110](https://www.meross.com/product/2/article/): Smart Wifi plug mini
-  - [MSS310R](https://www.meross.com/product/38/article/): power plug with metering capabilties
+  - [MSS310](https://www.meross.com/product/38/article/): power plug with metering capabilties
   - [MSS425](https://www.meross.com/product/16/article/): Smart WiFi Surge Protector (multiple sockets power strip)
+  - [MSS510](https://www.meross.com/product/23/article/): Smart WiFi single pole switch
+  - [MSS710](https://www.meross.com/product/21/article/): Smart WiFi DIY switch
 - Lights
   - [MSL100](https://www.meross.com/product/4/article/): Smart bulb with dimmable light
   - [MSL120](https://www.meross.com/product/28/article/): Smart RGB bulb with dimmable light